Contribute to agricultural innovation by understanding how people manage change.

 Pathways to further study

-People and Change in Agriculture can be undertaken as a stand-alone Melbourne MicroCert, or you can complement it with any other Melbourne MicroCert in the Agricultural Extension suite, in whatever order you choose.
+People and Change in Agriculture can be undertaken as a stand-alone Melbourne MicroCert, or you can complement it with any other Melbourne MicroCert in the Agricultural Extension suite, taken sequentially.

 Other Melbourne MicroCerts available in this suite include: